jonbr407/rata-platform/docs/mvp_spec.md

 ### ✅ Writing Checklist:

-- [ ]  Feature list is lean but complete enough to test the concept
+- [x]  Feature list is lean but complete enough to test the concept
-- [ ]  Highlights what’s out-of-scope until Phase 2
+- [x]  Highlights what’s out-of-scope until Phase 2
-- [ ]  Makes it easy for a dev team to understand
+- [x]  Makes it easy for a dev team to understand
-- [ ]  Syncs with long-term strategy
+- [x]  Syncs with long-term strategy
-- [ ]  Ready to sync with GitHub → `mvp_spec.md`
+- [x]  Ready to sync with GitHub → `mvp_spec.md`

 ---

-### ✍️ Current Draft:
+### ✍️ Final Draft:

-## **Rātā MVP Specification**
+## 🔖 **Rātā MVP Specification**

-**Purpose:**
+**🧭 Purpose:**

-Define what the Minimum Viable Product (MVP) includes at launch, and what is deferred to in later phases.
+Define what the Minimum Viable Product (MVP) includes at launch, and what is deferred to later phases.

 ---

 ### ✅ **In Scope – MVP Features**

-### 📱 **Mobile Field App (Offline-First)**
+### 📱 Mobile Field App (Offline-First)

 - Photo-based data capture (traps, signs, bait stations)
-- GPS geotagging + timestamping of each photo
+- GPS geotagging and timestamping
-- Quick entry tags: trap type, bait used, status
+- Quick-entry tags: trap type, bait used, result/status
-- Works fully offline; syncs data when back in range
+- Offline-first design; data syncs once back in coverage
-- UI modelled on Snapchat for speed and familiarity
+- UI inspired by Snapchat: swipe-based, minimal training overhead

-### 🗺️ **Shared Topographic Map**
+### 🗺️ Shared Topographic Map

-- Displays trap icons + operator locations
+- Displays trap locations and operator movement in real time
-- Smooth interaction modeled after Google Earth
+- Smooth map interaction modelled on Google Earth
-- High-res base layers, optimized for rural terrain
+- High-res terrain tiles preloaded for offline navigation
-- Works offline using preloaded zones
+- Shared map visibility to support situational awareness in the field

-### 💻 **Game-Engine Command Dashboard**
+### 💻 Game-Engine Command Dashboard

-- Visualises operator movements + trap data
+- Visualises operator activity and trap data in 2D/3D map views
-- Map view (2D or lightweight 3D)
-- Highlights potential pest “hotspots” based on basic logic
+- Real-time hotspot flagging using basic logic (non-AI)
-- Supports real-time field coordination
+- Designed for operations leads and team coordination
+- Lightweight engine allows performance on standard laptops

-### 🧾 **Client Reporting Panel**
+### 🧾 Client Reporting Panel

-- Secure login access
+- Secure login access for clients and managers
+- Summary dashboard: job progress, trap coverage, daily photos
-- Downloadable summaries (CSV, GPX)
+- Downloadable exports (CSV, GPX) for reporting and compliance
-- A view of the map with restricted access but views of trap and toxin placement
+- Map-based interface with restricted views to preserve privacy

 ---

-### 🛑 **Out of Scope (Until Phase 2+) (Adding 3+ too)**
+### 🛑 Out of Scope (Deferred to Phase 2+)

-These features are deferred to maintain MVP simplicity, control initial complexity, and ensure the platform is robust before adding advanced integrations:
+To maintain build velocity and validate core functionality, the following are excluded from the MVP:

-- AI-driven pest ID or hotspot prediction
+- AI-powered pest identification or hotspot prediction
-- Barcode scanning / OSPRI integration
+- Barcode scanning (e.g. OSPRI integration)
-- Smart trap or remote sensor syncing
+- Smart trap / remote device syncing
-- Drone or thermal camera feed integration
+- Drone / thermal image data integration
-- Chat/messaging system
+- Internal messaging or team chat
-- Researcher / landowner / marketplace logins
+- Researcher, landowner, or marketplace logins
-- Multi-species filters or detailed tagging
+- Multi-species filters or custom tagging taxonomies
-- Ai powered tailgates and feedback system
+- AI-powered safety briefings or feedback systems
-- Automated text on text off
+- Automated text-in / text-out coordination

 ---

-### 🚧 **Future-Proofing (AI-Ready Design)**

-The MVP architecture is explicitly designed to support future integration of artificial intelligence tools.
-In later phases, we plan to incorporate large language models (LLMs) for advanced data summarisation, reporting automation, .
-Additionally, computer vision models for automated pest identification, work verification, and hotspot prediction will become central to the platform’s long-term capability.
-This foundational design ensures smooth integration and scalability as Rātā evolves.
+### 🧠 Future-Proofing: AI-Ready by Design

+The MVP is engineered with future AI integration in mind.
+Core infrastructure supports later adoption of:

+- **Large Language Models**: for auto-report generation, QA summaries, and team feedback
+- **Computer Vision Models**: for trap verification, pest ID, image scoring, and automated hotspot detection

+This ensures that Rātā evolves with the tools that will define the future of field operations.

 ---

-### 👟 **User Journey (Field Operator)**
+### 👟 Field Operator User Journey

-1. Open app → Map view, centered on operator
+1. Open app → Map opens, centered on current location
-2. Swipe screen → Camera app appears seamlessly, no delay
+2. Swipe into camera mode → Capture image of trap
-3. Take photo of trap → Tag it (trap type, status, result)
+3. Tag → Enter trap type, bait used, result
-4. Save → Data is stored locally (offline)
+4. Save → Stored offline until coverage is restored
-5. Reconnect to signal → Data auto-syncs to central dashboard
+5. Sync → Data uploads and updates the central map automatically
-6. Base and team sees live map updates of trap checks, locations, hazards added
+6. Command sees → Real-time updates of trap work, locations, and hazards

 ---

-### 📱 **Target Devices**
+### 📱 Target Devices

-- Mobile App: Android (priority), iOS (later)
+- **Mobile App**: Android (priority), iOS (secondary)
-- Dashboard: Tablets, Laptops (Windows/Mac)
+- **Dashboard**: Tablet or Laptop (Windows/Mac)
+- **Map Layers**: Designed to run on standard GPU-equipped field laptops

 ---

-### 🎯 **How This Proves the Concept**

-- Confirms that live mapping and field visibility save time
-- Validates reduction in coordination delays
-- Demonstrates clear improvement in data accuracy over manual logging methods
+### 🎯 Proof of Concept – What MVP Validates

-- Proves offline-first logging works in remote NZ terrain
+- That offline-first logging works reliably in remote NZ conditions
-- Tests operator ease-of-use vs existing methods
-- Delivers immediate value for teams managing contracts
+- That field visibility via live maps reduces communication delays
+- That photo-based logging is faster, more accurate than manual methods
+- That operators find the system faster to learn than legacy tools
+- That centralised data improves planning and performance monitoring
+- That clients gain immediate operational transparency

 ### ✍️ First Draft: